HarrisonHemstreet/TIL-2023/til.md

 before the endpoint gets hit, which is SoapService.php and put a break point on line 93.
 Then inspect the $parameters[1]['AccountHolder'] variable.
 It should be the company name and NOT the persons name

+note from this task and Chris M's help:
+                    // CustomerPaymentService.php line 162 is probably the issue.
+This is also linked to CustomerSql.php lines 36 & 37
+                    // I need to test on something that's not a credit card (test on ACH) which means
+                    // I need to add ACH to TST00002 for testing purposes.
+I was getting sucked down the credit card
+                    // rabit hole.
+Payment.php line 35, the instance there may actually direct eventually to over here
+                    // instead of the CreditCard.php file